 For over 20 years Peter has been actively involved with a number of tertiary education providers, specialising in the areas of regulatory approvals, quality assurance, and corporate and academic governance.

-In 2015 Peter established HELI as a new education enterprise aimed at fulfilling a niche role in the independent higher education sector through the delivery of global best-practice advisory services and professional development to higher education providers.
+In 2015 Peter established HELI as a new education enterprise aimed at fulfilling a niche role in the independent higher education sector through the delivery of global best-practice advisory services and professional development to independent higher education providers.

 As well as being a director of HELI, Peter is also Chair of the Board of Directors of two of Australia’s largest private higher education providers: Australian College of Applied Psychology and SAE Institute.